EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 log_level:
    verbosity of the output.
-Options include: "info" and "critical", the highest and lowest level of verbosity.
+Valid options, from the highest to the lowest level of verbosity, are: "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL".

 equilibirum_variable
    whether equilibrium of `demand` or `prices` should be sought.
 Defaults to `demand`.